How unproportional must a graph be?: Shatten norms and other related norms

-\begin{proof} For the same reasons stated in the beginning of the proof of \propref{prop:shatten} we may assume, without loss of generality, that $p \le \frac12$.
+\begin{proof} For the same reasons stated in the beginning of the proof of Theorem~\ref{th:shatten} we may assume, without loss of generality, that $p \le \frac12$.
 We begin with the lower bound.
 We rewrite $X$ by grouping all maps $f:A\cup B\to V(G)$ by the restriction of $f$ to $A$.
 For every fixed $h:A\to V(G)$, we have